 You can filter messages by type using appropriate buttons on the toolbar of the Error List window.

-You can navigate to the place of an error by double-clicking it in the list or by selecting Go to Error on the shortcut menu.
+You can navigate to the place of an error by double-clicking it in the list or by selecting Go to Error from the shortcut menu.
+H

 Error List aggregates all error messages in the application.
 And if you have multiple open documents with errors, the error processing can quickly become awkward.

-But the window has another filter button - In Active Document.
-This button allows to view only those errors that are located in the current document window.
+But the window has one more filter button - In Active Document.
+This button allows to view only those errors that are located in current document window.